czxzcxczxzxccxzzcxzxczcxzxczcx/TheNewWorld/README.md

   - express - Used for backend framework
   - express-validator - Used for validating inputs
   - mongoose - Used for the database
-  - react - Used for client UI framework
-  - react-dom - Used for client DOM manipulation
   - passport - Used for Google auth
-  - passport-google-oauth20 - Used for Google auth
+  - socket.io - Used for websockets

 How to get started:
   - Begin by downloading the repository.